fuchsia-programming/charts/INSTALL.md

 ## macOS

+For all three language requirements Ruby, Python and Perl most people recommend not using the system installed versions of those languages.

 For managing Ruby versions I recommend using [rbenv](https://github.com/rbenv/rbenv) with [ruby-build](https://github.com/rbenv/ruby-build) which can be easily installed with [Homebrew](https://brew.sh/).
 You can see if Ruby is installed on your system by typing in a terminal: `ruby -v`

-Most people recommend not using the system installed Ruby.

 After installing Ruby 2.5 you can run `bundle install` from the repositories root directory to install the needed RubyGems.

 [Python 3.6](http://brewformulas.org/Python3) can also be installed with Homebrew.
+After installing Python you can open a terminal and type: `python3 --version`

-You can also install [Perl through Homebrew](http://brewformulas.org/Perl) and you can see if Perl is already installed by typing in the terminal: `perl -v`
+You can also install [Perl 5 through Homebrew](http://brewformulas.org/Perl) and you can see if Perl is already installed by typing in the terminal: `perl -v`

+[Cloc](http://brewformulas.org/Cloc) is the only package that needs Perl.

 The lowest version of Perl that I have tested with is Perl 5.18.2 but I have also tested with the current maintenance release Perl 5.26.1.
 The [Perl releases](https://www.cpan.org/src/) can be seen at CPAN.

-Most people recommend not using the system Perl.

 ## Windows